India-Venezuela Relations

 - Located on the northern coast of the continent.

-- It borders Columbia (West), Brazil (South) and Guyana (East).
+- It borders Colombia (West), Brazil (South) and Guyana (East).

 - It has a long coastline along the Caribbean Sea and the Atlantic Ocean.

-- Orinoco River: One of the South America’s longest rivers and major waterway of Venezuela.
+- Orinoco River: One of South America’s longest rivers and a major waterway of Venezuela.

-- In recent years, the country has faced severe economic and political crisis.
+- In recent years, the country has faced severe economic and political crises.

 - Despite its economic challenges, Venezuela is an important player in the global energy markets with its proven oil reserves.

-- It is a founding member of the Organization of the Petroleum Exporting Countries, making it significant in global energy markets.
+- It is a founding member of the Organisation of the Petroleum Exporting Countries, making it significant in global energy markets.

 Daily Current Affairs: Click Here